KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Prepare the artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a ``zip`` archive with the contents of `KissLog.Backend` folder.
+Create a ``zip`` archive with the contents of `logBee.Backend` folder.

 .. figure:: images/installation-guide/kisslog-backend-artifact.png
-    :alt: KissLog Backend artifact
+    :alt: logBee.Backend artifact

 Stop the App Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^